 Developer: | Techland |

 Bound in Blood perfected the original game’s already solid gunplay, and this time around both playable characters were of value and fun to play.
-Ray is a force of nature, strong deadly with his dual six shooters, while Thomas is faster and is more adept at long-range combat.
+Ray is a force of nature: strong and deadly with his dual six shooters, while Thomas is faster and more adept at long-range combat.
 Both brothers, however, are proficient in using chairs as an improvised weapon.

 Key features |